 Is UvA Matching mandatory?

-UvA Matching is mandatory for all prospective students who are applying to a UvA Bachelor’s programme for the first time (with the exception of degree programmes with an enrolment restriction and/or a selection procedure) and who have not previously studied at the UvA.
+UvA Matching is mandatory for all prospective students who are applying to a UvA Bachelor’s programme (with the exception of degree programmes with an enrolment restriction and/or a selection procedure) and who have not previously studied at the UvA.

 Do applicants at other universities also have to take part in matching?

 Each university in the Netherlands offers some type of matching process (also called a Study Check) for prospective students.
 However, the format and timing can vary from one university to the next.
 Take a careful look at the enrolment and admissions conditions for your chosen degree programme.